-• When discarding an airbag module or scrapping the entire vehicle damaged by a collision, consult your SUBARU dealer.

-• The SRS airbag has no user-serviceable parts.
+- When discarding an airbag module or scrapping the entire vehicle damaged by a collision, consult your Saab dealer. - · The SRS airbag has no user-serviceable parts.
 Do not use electrical test equipment on any circuit related to the SRS airbag system.
-For required servicing of the SRS airbag, see your nearest SUBARU dealer.
+For required servicing of the SRS airbag, see your nearest Saab dealer.
 Tampering with or disconnecting the system's wiring could result in accidental inflation of the SRS airbag or could make the system inoperative, which may result in serious injury.
-The wiring harnesses of the SRS airbag system are covered with yellow insulation and system connectors are yellow for easy identification.
+The wiring harnesses of the SRS airbag system are covered with vellow insulation and system connectors are yellow for easy identification.

-If you need service or repair in areas listed below, we recommend that you have an authorized SUBARU dealer perform the work.
+If you need service or repair in areas listed in the following, have an authorized Saab dealer perform the work.
 The SRS airbag control module, impact sensors and airbag modules are stored in these areas.

 - Under the center console

 - Inside each front fender

 - Steering wheel and column and nearby areas

 - Top of the dashboard on front passenger's side and nearby areas

-- Each front seat and nearby area (only for vehicles with SRS side airbags)
+- Each front seat and nearby area

 - Inside each center pillar

-In the event that the SRS airbag is deployed, replacement of the system should be performed only by an authorized SUBARU dealer.
-When the components of the SRS airbag system are replaced, use only genuine SUBARU parts.
+In the event that the SRS airbag is deployed, replacement of the system should be performed only by an authorized Saab dealer.
+When the components of the SRS airbag system are replaced, use only genuine Saab parts.

-To ensure their long-term reliability, the SRS airbags must be inspected by a SUBARU dealer ten years after the date of manufacture, which is shown on the certification plate attached to the driver's door jamb.
+To ensure their long-term reliability, the SRS airbags must be inspected by a Saab dealer ten years after the date of manufacture, which is shown on the certification plate attached to the driver's door jamb.

-In the following cases, contact your SUBARU dealer as soon as possible.
+In the following cases, contact your Saab dealer as soon as possible.

-• The front part of the vehicle was involved in an accident in which the SRS frontal airbags did not deploy.
+• The front part of the vehicle was involved in an accident in which only the driver's SRS frontal airbag or both driver's and front passenger's SRS frontal airbags did not deploy.